codygordon/redash-to-salesforce/README.md

 ## Build

-Webpack is used to build into single production dist file that can be run by crontab:
+Webpack is used to build into single production dist file:

 ```sh
 $ npm run build